ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

 * The workflow has been rewritten to create "job types" per step, making it easier for users to reset a jobs before a specific step.
-* This and other smaller adaptations to the code allows to run MSNoise more effiently, e.g. on a HPC.
+* This and other smaller adaptations to the code allows to run MSNoise more effiently, e.g. on a HPC (see hpc_).
+* The components to compute can be defined for "single-station" and "cross-station" independently.
+* The CC, AC and SC can be processed with different schemes TODO

+.. todo